ramiropredassi/first-project-with-real-data/README.md

 ## Final Thoughts
 This experience marked a turning point in my journey as a data scientist.
 Not only did I gain technical skills, but I also learned how to navigate ambiguity and solve problems creatively.
 Most importantly, I contributed to a project that had real-world significance.

-If you want to read the thesis with all the information please feel free read his publication:
+If you want to read the thesis with all the information please feel free to read my friends publication:

 http://hdl.handle.net/10017/63573